Ludwig Wittgenstein: 1947–1951: Final years

 He also accepted an invitation from Norman Malcolm, then a professor at Cornell University, to stay with him and his wife for several months in Ithaca, New York.
 He made the trip in April 1949, although he told Malcolm he was too unwell to do philosophical work: "I haven't done any work since the beginning of March & I haven't had the strength of even trying to do any."
 A doctor in Dublin had diagnosed anaemia and prescribed iron and liver pills.
 The details of Wittgenstein's stay in the US are recounted in Norman Malcolm's Ludwig Wittgenstein: A Memoir.
-During his summer in the US, Wittgenstein began his epistemological discussions, in particular his engagement with philosophical scepticism, that would eventually become the final fragments On Certainty.
+During his summer in the US, Wittgenstein began his epistemological discussions, in particular his engagement with philosophical scepticism, that would posthumously be published as the book On Certainty.